textlint/textlint/docs/rule-advanced.md

 import StringSource from "textlint-util-to-string";
 // Helper for splitting text to sentences
 // https://github.com/azu/sentence-splitter
-import {split as splitSentence, Syntax as SplitterSyntax} from "sentence-splitter";
+import { split as splitSentence, Syntax as SplitterSyntax } from "sentence-splitter";
 import ObjectAssign from "object-assign";
 // Default options
 const defaultOptions = {